 This is a golden opportunity (and perhaps the only one) to speak directly to the other party.
 This can be a powerful tool if used correctly.
 Unfortunately, it is one that is seldom used and often ignored.
 Consider also your client participating in the presentation.

 - Avoid Scheduling Conflicts

-Make advance arrangements to insure adequate time for attendance (child care, airline flights, dinner dates, etc.) without scheduling conflicts.
+Make advance arrangements to ensure adequate time for attendance (childcare, airline flights, dinner dates, etc.) without scheduling conflicts.

 - Availability of Key Players

 Ascertain that all advisors, experts, partners, etc., are available to be contacted on mediation day.
 If their advice or input is essential for a mediated settlement, then their accessibility is a must!